EU weighs aid, commercial links with Egypt

 "Some will say ...
 Why do want to push the Egyptian market into the hands of Chinese," said Daniel Levy, Middle East director of the European Council on Foreign Relations think-tank.

-On the other hand, he said, the spectre of severing broader commercial ties could, in time, push the Egyptian business elites to pressure the army into political dialogue with the Muslim Brotherhood.
+On the other hand, he said, the specter of severing broader commercial ties could, in time, push the Egyptian business elites to pressure the army into political dialogue with the Muslim Brotherhood.

 (Additional reporting by Robert Jan Bartunek in Brussels and Astrid Wendlandt in Paris; Editing by Alison Williams)